matomo-org/developer-documentation/docs/4.x/translations.md

 ### How to fetch your plugins translations into your repository

-As soon as we have set up your plugin within [our Piwik project on Transifex](https://www.transifex.com/projects/p/matomo-org/) and there are new translations available, you will be able to update your plugin translations using the Piwik console.
-You will need a locally installed Piwik with [development mode enabled](https://developer.matomo.org/guides/getting-started-part-1#enable-development-mode), and your plugin installed.
-To update the translations go to the Piwik directory on your development box and execute the following command:
+As soon as we have set up your plugin within our [Matomo project on Transifex](https://www.transifex.com/matomo/matomo/dashboard/) and there are new translations available, you will be able to update your plugin translations using the Matomo console.
+You will need a locally installed Matomo with [development mode enabled](https://developer.matomo.org/guides/getting-started-part-1#enable-development-mode), and your plugin installed.
+To update the translations go to the Matomo directory on your development box and execute the following command:

 ```bash
 ./console translations:update -u {YourTransifexUserName} -p {YourTransifexPassword} -P {YourPluginName}